berquist/dissertation/presentation/dan_email.md

 ---

 If you're interested, I'm going to give an updated and much shorter practice talk in 655 Chevron this coming Tuesday at 2 PM.

+# 4

+Dear Eric,

+Thank you for the response.
+I'll certainly be there for your next practice talk.

+You mentioned the following statement:

+> As stated above, frz + pol + CT(all -> all) [blocked] is not really physical, and I am probably of the minority opinion that it is valuable in terms of methodology rather than some physical result.

+I completely agree with this.
+For myself, I would just like to hear this as it would keep me from trying to understand the physical origin of any of the relevant results.
+But, I understand that the talk has to focus more on the science and not so much the methodology.

+Best Regards, Dan